Multi-Agent GenAI Analytics Platform

 1. Problem Context & Business Objective

-Category managers were responsible for evaluating category performance across 12+ dimensions such as traffic source, geography, device type, and time frames.
-Each dimension had multiple levels (e.g., traffic source L1/L2), resulting in over 100 possible analytical combinations per category.
-Considering each metric along with the relations is cumbersome process.
+Category managers were responsible for evaluating category performance across 12+ dimensions - traffic source, geography, device type, time frames - each with multiple levels (e.g., traffic source L1/L2), resulting in over 100 possible analytical combinations per category.

 Weekly and monthly performance reviews were critical inputs for:

-The objective was to automate performance analysis across multiple dimensions, surface actionable insights, and reduce dependency on manual reporting while maintaining cost and latency constraints.
+Objective: Automate performance analysis across multiple dimensions, surface actionable insights, and reduce dependency on manual reporting while maintaining strict cost and latency constraints.

 Key Constraints